-This National Poetry Month, we ask our readers to share a poem from our Poets.org collection that helped them find courage, solace, and actionable energy, and a few words about how or why it does so.
-As responses continue to arrive from across the globe, we invite you to continue sharing poems on social media with the hashtag #ShelterInPoems or by writing to us at [email protected].
-Whether you’re writing in or tagging to us on twitter, facebook, or instagram, we will select some of your responses to feature on this special Shelter in Poems live event, which was free and open to the public.
+This National Poetry Month, we asked our readers to share a poem from our Poets.org collection that helped them find courage, solace, and actionable energy, and a few words about how or why it does so.
+Responses arrived from across the globe, and we invite you to continue sharing poems on social media with the hashtag #ShelterInPoems or by on twitter, facebook, or instagram.
+The month culminated in a Shelter in Poems live event, which was free and open to the public.

 “Often I Am Permitted to Return to a Meadow” by Robert Duncan

 as if it were a scene made-up by the mind...

 “This poem, which both separates and merges the real and the imagined, folding and unfolding, is never far from my mind.
 During these extraordinary days in which we find ourselves enclosed, the capacity to hold nature in the mind, to revisit light by means of the Muse—by which I mean the Imagination—is a crucial and beautiful human gift.
 It offers shelter.
 Be well, everyone.”